GNINNUR/espa-cloud-masking/README.md

 ## Release Notes
 Please see the Wiki pages for release notes related to past versions.
-All current versions contain release notes in the respective README files within an algorithm sub-directory.
+All current and future versions contain release notes in the respective README files within an algorithm sub-directory.

 ## Installation Notes